Status Quo (band): 1968–1970: Breakthrough and development of classic style

 In January 1968, the group released the psychedelic-flavoured "Pictures of Matchstick Men".
-The song hit the UK singles chart, reaching number seven; "Matchstick Men" became the group's only Top 40 hit in the United States, peaking at number twelve on the Billboard Hot 100.
+The song hit the UK singles chart, reaching number seven; "Matchstick Men" became the group's only Top 40 hit in the United States, peaking at number 12 on the Billboard Hot 100.
 Although Status Quo's albums have been released in the United States throughout their career, they never achieved the same level of success there as they have in Britain.
 Though the follow-up was the unsuccessful single "Black Veils of Melancholy", they had a hit again the same year with a pop song penned by Marty Wilde and Ronnie Scott, "Ice in the Sun", which climbed to number eight.
 All three singles were included on the band's first album Picturesque Matchstickable Messages from the Status Quo, released in September 1968.
 After the breakthrough, the band management hired Bob Young as a roadie and tour manager.
 Over the years Young became one of the most important songwriting partners for Status Quo, in addition to occasionally playing harmonica with them on stage and on record.

 After their second album, 1969's Spare Parts, failed commercially, the band's musical direction moved away from psychedelia towards a more hard rock/boogie rock sound.
 The change in sound also brought a change in image, away from Carnaby Street fashions to faded denims and T-shirts, an image which was to become their trademark throughout the 1970s.
 The new direction was displayed on the band's third album, 1970's Ma Kelly's Greasy Spoon and its preceding single "Down the Dustpipe".
 Lynes left the band in 1970 with the remaining members continuing as a four-piece, although they were often joined in the studio by guest keyboard players including Jimmy Horowitz, Tom Parker and Andy Bown, the latter an ex-member of the Herd and Judas Jump and part of the Peter Frampton Band.
 In 1976, Bown also began playing live with the band and was eventually made an official member of Status Quo in 1981.
-The band's first recording without Lynes was the late 1970 single "In My Chair", followed by their fourth album Dog of Two Head in 1971.